AniMesuro/rhubarb-lipsync-tp-integration-godot/README.md

 # Disclaimer

-Rhubarb Lipsync Third Party Integration for Godot does has no warranty for any eventual issue and bug that may break your project.
+Rhubarb Lipsync Third Party Integration for Godot does not have warranty for any eventual issue and bug that may break your project.
 It is always advisable that you backup your project.
-I don't assume any responsibility for any possible corruption of your files.
+I don't assume any responsibility for any possible corruption or deletion of your files.
-Please notice this addon doesn't come with Rhubarb Lipsync's binary.
-It's advisable you only download Rhubarb from the official Rhubarb Lipsync Github releases page.
+Please notice this addon doesn't come with Rhubarb Lip Sync's binary.
+It's advisable you only download Rhubarb from the official Rhubarb Lip Sync Github releases page.
 The plugin currently has no way to determine if the file is valid.

 # Bug Report